 Step 6: Exhale.

 If done correctly, the whole process should take around 30 seconds, and your hiccups will be gone.
-This has never failed me, and from the testimonials I’ve received throughout the years, it seems to work for many other people.
+This has never failed me, and from the over 11,000 testimonials I’ve received throughout the years, it seems to work for many other people.
 I believe that for those that it does not work for, they are not repeating steps 3 and 4 as many times as they can.
 When you think you cannot possibly swallow again, try to do it anyway; same goes for inhaling.
 It also seems that not letting any air out during the process is important.
 If you hiccup while trying to do this, try not to exhale after the hiccup (the hiccup will force more air IN, working with you).
 If you do let air out, it is best to start over from step 1.
 It has also been reported by one visitor of this site that it seemed to work better standing (particularly as opposed to laying down), but I have done it successfully both standing and sitting down.
 Your experience may vary.

 If you have tried this and it does not work, I suggest repeating steps 3 and 4 at least one more time than you were able to originally.
 And of course, while it does seem to work for almost everyone I have told, it is possible that it will not work for everybody.
 Although I personally feel that the problem is not the method, but rather the execution of it; of course I am a bit biased.

 If you have tried this and it DID work for you, great!
 I would love to hear about it too, so please submit a testimonial below and let me know!